Az3rate/aznet/PLANNING.md

 # PLANNING.md

 ## Current Work in Progress
+- Added architecture diagrams for all projects as static images
+- Updated project data to include architectureImage fields
+- Details panel now displays architecture diagrams alongside project information
+- **Expected Behavior:** When viewing a project (via click or `cat` command), the details panel should show the project's architecture diagram if available
+- **User Action Required:** Please test by viewing any project (e.g., `cat d4ut` or `cat raidalert`) and confirm that the architecture diagram appears in the details panel
 - Refactored terminal.js into modular ES modules (terminal-core.js, terminal-commands.js, terminal-ui.js, terminal-details.js).
 - Updated the script tag in index.ejs to use type="module" for ES module support in the browser.
 - Fixed missing import of closeDetailsPanel in terminal-commands.js, which prevented the project details panel from opening when using the cat command.